u16052642/thrive_erp_documentation/documentation-16.0/content/applications/marketing/social_marketing/essentials/social_essentials.rst

 Posts page
 ==========

-To see a complete overview of posts, go to Odoo :menuselection:`Social Marketing`, and click :menuselection:`Posts` in the header menu.
-Here, every post that has been created and posted with Odoo is available.
+To see a complete overview of posts, go to Thrive Bureau ERP :menuselection:`Social Marketing`, and click :menuselection:`Posts` in the header menu.
+Here, every post that has been created and posted with Thrive Bureau ERP is available.

 There are four different view options for :guilabel:`Posts` page data: *kanban*, *calendar*, *list*, and *pivot*.
 The view options are located in the upper right corner of the :guilabel:`Posts` page,